codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

 });
 ```

-Content elements with `standAlone` position are pinned in the center
-of the viewport for part of their scroll space.
-Their progress is
+Content elements that are pinned in the viewport for part of the page
-measured along that scroll space, so it keeps advancing while the
-element is pinned.
-Content elements with `sticky` position, on the
-other hand, stop making progress while they are sticky.
+keep making progress while they stick: For `standAlone` position,
+progress is measured along the scroll space added around the element.
+For `sticky` position, it is measured along the group of content
+elements that scrolls past the element.
+On narrow viewports, where
+sticky elements are rendered inline, progress is measured along the
+element itself again.

 In specs, `renderInContentElement` provides a `simulateScrollProgress`
 function to invoke the callback: